iarxm/csim-man/index.md

 Olympic Motto - "Faster, Higher, Stronger; Together As One"

-Herein are principles for the mission of maximising the realness of training the surf games and contest.
-For lack of a better word, we will define this as simulation.
-The goal of such is to facilitate the actual experiences which accelerate technical and strategic development.
+Herein are principles for achieving the mission of maximising the degree of realness in training for contest and The Games.
+We will define this as simulation.
+The goal is to facilitate the type of experiences which accelerate technical and strategic development.

 1. TOC
 {:toc}